The classification of preordered spaces in terms of monotones: complexity and optimization: Classification of preorders through real-valued monotones

 The statements in Lemma \ref{set charac} can be complemented with a characterization of the existence of strict monotone multi-utilities with the cardinality of an infinite set $I$, which we include in the following proposition.

-\begin{prop} If $(X,\preceq)$ is a preordered space and $I$ is a set of infinite cardinality, then the following are equal. \begin{enumerate}[label=(\roman*)] \item There exists a strict monotone multi-utility with the cardinality of $I$. \item There exist a strict monotone and a multi-utility with the cardinality of $I$. \item There exists a family of increasing sets $(A_i)_{i \in I}$ which separates $x$ from $y$ if $x \bowtie y$ and a countable set $I' \subseteq I$ such that $(A_i)_{i \in I'}$ separates $x$ from $y$ if $x \prec y$. \end{enumerate} \end{prop}
+\begin{proposition} If $(X,\preceq)$ is a preordered space and $I$ is a set of infinite cardinality, then the following are equivalent. \begin{enumerate}[label=(\roman*)] \item There exists a strict monotone multi-utility with the cardinality of $I$. \item There exist a strict monotone and a multi-utility with the cardinality of $I$. \item There exists a family of increasing sets $(A_i)_{i \in I}$ which separates $x$ from $y$ if $x \bowtie y$ and a countable set $I' \subseteq I$ such that $(A_i)_{i \in I'}$ separates $x$ from $y$ if $x \prec y$. \end{enumerate} \end{proposition}

 \begin{proof} Clearly, $(i)$ implies $(ii)$ by definition.
 To show $(ii)$ implies $(iii)$, notice, given there is a multi-utility with the cardinality of $I$, we can follow the proof of Lemma \ref{set charac} $(i)$ in \cite{alcantud2013representations} to show there exists a family of increasing sets with the cardinality of $I \times \mathbb{N}$, which is equinumerous to $I$, which separates $x$ from $y$ whenever $x \bowtie y$.
 We can similarly follow the proof of Lemma \ref{set charac} $(ii)$ in \cite{hack2022representing} to get, given there exists a strict monotone, there exists a countable family of increasing sets which separates $y$ from $x$ whenever $x \prec y$.
 Since $I \cup \mathbb{N}$ is equinumerous to $I$, we get the desired result.
 In order to show $(iii)$ implies $(i)$, we can again follow both \cite{alcantud2013representations} and \cite[Proposition 7] {hack2022representing}.
 From the first one, we can construct a multi-utility $(u_i)_{i \in I}$ and, from the second one, we can construct a strict monotone $v$.
 Finally, we consider, as in \cite[Theorem 3.1]{alcantud2016richter}, the family of monotones $(v_{i,n})_{i \in I, n \in \mathbb{N}}$ where $v_{i,n} \coloneqq u_i + \alpha_n v$, where $(\alpha_n)_{n \in \mathbb{N}}$ is a numeration of the rational numbers which are greater than zero.
 This family can be shown to be a strict monotone multi-utility and has the cardinality of $I \times \mathbb{N}$, which is the same as that of $I$. \end{proof}